its-sujeet/Finding_Network_address_and_Broadcast_address_with_IP_Address_and_Subnet_mask/README.md

 - **Network Address Calculation:** Computes the network address based on the provided IP address and subnet mask.
 - **Broadcast Address Calculation:** Determines the broadcast address for the given subnet mask.
 - **Valid IP Range:** Provides the first and last valid IP addresses in the subnet.
-- **Number of Hosts:** Calculates the number of usable IP addresses in the subnet.
+- **Number of Hosts:** Calculates the total and usable IP addresses in the subnet.

 ## Prerequisites